 It's four in the morning, the end of December I'm writing you now just to see if you're better New York is cold, but I like where I'm living There's music on Clinton Street all through the evening.

-I hear that you're building your house deep in the desert Are you living for nothing now, hope you're keeping some kind of record.
+I hear that you're building your little house deep in the desert You're living for nothing now, I hope you're keeping some kind of record.

-Yes, and Jane came by with a lock of your hair She said that you gave it to her That night when you planned to go clear Did you ever go clear?
+Yes, and Jane came by with a lock of your hair She said that you gave it to her That night that you planned to go clear Did you ever go clear?

-Ah, the last time we saw you, you looked so much older Your famous blue raincoat was torn at the shoulder You'd been to the station to meet every train But she never turned up I'm Lili Marlene
+Ah, the last time we saw you you looked so much older Your famous blue raincoat was torn at the shoulder You'd been to the station to meet every train And you came home without Lili Marlene

-And you treated some woman to a flake of your life And when she got home she was nobody's wife.
-Well I see you there with a rose in your teeth One more thin gypsy thief Well I see Jane's awake She sends her regards.
+And you treated my woman to a flake of your life And when she came back she was nobody's wife.

+Well I see you there with the rose in your teeth One more thin gypsy thief Well I see Jane's awake --

+She sends her regards.

-And what can I tell you oh what can I tell you What can I possibly say?
-I guess that I miss you, I guess I forgive you I'm glad that you stood in my way.
+And what can I tell you my brother, my killer What can I possibly say?
+I guess that I miss you, I guess I forgive you I'm glad you stood in my way.

-And if you ever come by here, be it for Jane or for me I want you to know your enemy's sleeping, I want you to know your woman is free.
+If you ever come by here, for Jane or for me Your enemy is sleeping, and his woman is free.

-Yes, and thanks, for the trouble you took from her eyes I thought it was there for good so I never really tried.
+Yes, and thanks, for the trouble you took from her eyes I thought it was there for good so I never tried.

-And Jane came by with a lock of your hair She said that you gave it to her That night when you planned to go clear
+And Jane came by with a lock of your hair She said that you gave it to her That night that you planned to go clear --